-Liz Bradley has been Cary Stamp’s executive assistant for more than two years and is charged with managing his schedule.
+Liz Bradley has been Cary Stamp’s executive assistant for more than four years and is charged with managing his schedule.
 “His calendar is demanding,” she said, noting the challenge of “dealing with different time zones” and a boss who she said “remembers everything” and has a “ton of energy.”

 Back in her school days, Liz thought she would become a teacher, but she ended up taking business classes that led her to a career as an executive assistant.
 She spent many years at both IBM and Rendina Companies, a health care real estate developer.
 After working part-time at a nursing home, Liz missed her role as an Executive Assistant and felt blessed when she found a position that offers opportunities at Cary Stamp & Co: “Cary encourages our entire staff to learn, grow, and improve.
 He’s open-minded about trying new things and thinking outside the box.”

 While much of Liz’s role keeps her behind a computer, she looks forward to meeting clients: “I really enjoy meeting and getting acquainted with the clients I’ve spoken with on the phone.”
 She is particularly interested in helping older clientele.
 “I have a soft spot for senior citizens,” she said, pointing out that many of them are on their own in Florida.

 A long-time Florida resident, Liz was born and raised in Toronto and still views Canada as her home at heart.
 She also has strong ties to Ireland as her parents were both born in Belfast, and her family moved there for four years when Liz was five years old.
 Later in life, when her mother-in-law introduced Liz to antiquing, it reminded her of that house in Ireland and sparked a passion that she said “occasionally gets out of hand.
 We’ll go to an auction and maybe buy more than we need to,” she said with a chuckle.